-Asset Estimated useful life

-Leasehold improvements Shorter of useful life of asset or lease term
+Leasehold improvements Computer equipment Furniture, fixtures and equipment Lab equipment Shorter of useful life of asset or lease term

-Computer equipment 3 years

-Furniture, fixtures and equipment 3-8 years

-Lab equipment 3 years
+3 years 3-8 years 3 years

-When assets are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the consolidated balance sheet and the resulting gain or loss is recognized in the period realized.
-Maintenance and repairs are expensed as incurred.
+When assets are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the balance sheet and the resulting gain or loss is reflected in operations in the period realized.
+Maintenance and repairs are charged to operations as incurred.
+The leasehold improvements are any additions, alterations, or remodeling on the Company's leased premise.